ImGilbes/IdM_Knowledge_Base/README.md

 1. add the button in index and rename the ids
 2. add it to connections map
 3. add it to cleanup_df

+---
+Express formally connection formula in SQL.
+Extend the kind of queries!
+   modulate the way you build connections
+Setup the user experience and use cases

+landing page to define use cases

+act as someone designing an NDID for the first time use cases:
+   - op, rp
+   - system designer
+   - user
+     - users on different levels
+     - someone who needs understanding
+   - regulations compliance